-These cookies are so ridiculously simple and good … an all-time classic favorite!
+These cookies are so ridiculously simple and good … an all-time classic favorite treat!
 Whether you’re attending a cookie exchange, or just need a little something to leave out for Santa, made-from-scratch doesn’t get much easier than this.
-You can either keep the 2-ingredient icing all white or mix in some colors that don’t contain artificial dyes for a little variety (we like this all-natural powder coloring).
-We sometimes mix in pomegranate or beet juice to add a little color, too.
-We also like to go dye-free when it comes to our sprinkles, and, since artificial dyes add no flavor at all, it will all still taste exactly how you’re expecting!
+You can either keep the 2-ingredient icing all white or mix in some colors that don’t contain artificial dyes (we like this all-natural powder coloring).
+We sometimes mix in pomegranate or beet juice (and use less cream) to add a little color, too.
+We also like to go dye-free when it comes to our sprinkles and, since artificial dyes add no flavor at all, it will all still taste exactly how you’re expecting!

-Now, even with all that natural butter, dye-free decorations, and whole-wheat flour, these cookies are still a special treat in our book because of the refined sugar!
-BUT, when you want to indulge in something sweet, we feel “made-from-scratch” is the best way to go!
-So indulge and enjoy…
+Now, even with all the dye-free decorations (and whole-wheat flour), these cookies are still a special treat in our book because of the refined sugar.
+BUT, you can use a little less sugar if you’d like and when you want to indulge in something sweet, we feel “made-from-scratch” is the best way to go!

-You can make this dough days or even weeks in advance and store it in the freezer (as pictured) until you are ready to bake.
-One of the super easy things about this recipe.
-We’ll definitely be making this one time and time again.
+You can make this dough days or even weeks in advance and store it in the freezer (in plastic wrap as pictured) until you are ready to bake.
+Which is one of the super easy things about this recipe!
+We’ll definitely keep making this one year after year.

 Icebox Sugar Cookies Ingredients